 - Meeting Arrangements: If you have arranged pickups or are meeting friends and family, they will be waiting here if on foot.
 Be sure to handle your transportation needs inside the terminal before stepping outside.

-For more detailed information about transportation options in Puerto Vallarta, check our Transportation Guide (link to article).
+For more detailed information about transportation options in Puerto Vallarta, check out our Transportation Guide (link to article).
 Welcome to Puerto Vallarta!
 Enjoy your stay!